-The Social Communication/Emotional Regulation/ Transactional Support (SCERTS®) program model for children with autism focuses on building social communication and strengthening emotional regulation while providing transactional supports for the child.
-The program is often led by a SCERTStrained special educator or SLP in the home or school setting in the context of daily activities.
-Families are supported by a multidisciplinary team (educators, OT, SLP, etc.) to address family and child goals and often includes other children who can model communication and social behavior.
+The Social Communication/Emotional Regulation/ Transactional Support (SCERTS) program model focuses on building social communication and strengthening emotional regulation while providing transactional supports for the child.
+The program is led by a SCERTS-trained special educator or SLP in the home or school setting in the context of daily activities.
+Families are supported by a multidisciplinary team (educators, OT, SLP, etc.) to address family and child goals and often includes typically developing children who can model communication and social behavior.